moby/moby/docs/reference/commandline/dockerd.md

       --cgroup-parent string                  Set parent cgroup for all containers --config-file string                    Daemon configuration file (default "/etc/docker/daemon.json") --containerd string                     containerd grpc address
-      --cpu-rt-period int                     Limit the CPU real-time period in microseconds for the parent cgroup for all containers
+      --containerd-namespace string           Containerd namespace to use (default "moby") --containerd-plugins-namespace string   Containerd namespace to use for plugins (default "plugins.moby") --cpu-rt-period int                     Limit the CPU real-time period in microseconds for the parent cgroup for all containers
       --cpu-rt-runtime int                    Limit the CPU real-time runtime in microseconds for the